Skip to main content

 What is happening?

-You can read more about the changes in the EU Frequently Asked Questions document updated in April.
+You can read more in the EU Frequently Asked Questions document.

 How these changes affect you?

-Much of the seafood caught by UK vessels is exported abroad with around 75 per cent of this going to the EU.
-Exporters will be required to provide this information for seafood to enter the EU.
-Even if you do not export directly, you need to be aware of the changes as they may impact your ability to sell your produce onwards.
+Much of the seafood caught by UK vessels is exported abroad with around 75 per cent of this going to the EU, or other relevant countries.
+Exporters will be required to provide this information if they are exporting consignments of fish or seafood overseas.
+Even if you do not export directly, you need to be aware of the changes as they may impact your ability to sell your produce on.

 What is changing – Catch Certificate